goonhoggiusmaximus/Studio/README.md

 rip smiling friends fr
 anyways
 have fun ig if you use it
-some things like knobs and the colors of the snare are fucked up will fix soon bye
+some things like knobs and the colors of the snare are screwed up will fix soon bye
 ...